 Many types of vinyl flooring boast waterproof designs.
 This feature can be incredibly important when they featured in bathrooms, laundry rooms, and kitchens.
 Pour water on top of the sample and allow it to sit.
 Come back and look at the product later to see if the water caused any damage.
 Check out any integrated layers with the sample and make sure the water didn’t damage any portion of the construction.

 Selecting flooring can seem like an overwhelming decision but when you take the time to test the possible flooring samples in a variety of ways, it is easy to know you are making the right decision with your material selection.
-Take a few minutes to consider how the flooring is used in the space and put it through any tests that reflect how the flooring will be treated when it is fully installed in the home.
+Take a few minutes to consider how the use of the space and put your samples through any tests that reflect how the flooring will be treated when it is fully installed in the home.